yusufani/YTU_Decision_Tree_Example/README.md

 **In this project, the decision tree is implemented and visualized without using any other libraries like sklearn.**

+####Usage
+Simply run Trees and Forests.ipynb from jupyter supported platform like Jupyter Notebook

 #### Example Visulasition Outputs :